azazelcodes/phyngers/README.md

 Yeah ofc! just if you do reupload please credit

-# WHY UPLOADED (even though its a home project)
+# WHY UPLOADED (even though its a useless project)

-I got asked to upload source when i told a friend about it so here it is! (check em out ill link him here when he sends me his github)
+I got asked to upload the source when i told a friend about it so here it is! (check em out ill link him here when he sends me his github)

 # INDICATORS